Estate Planning for Minor Children

 - You children will get their inheritance at 18 or 21 years of age, without control or conditions.

 Create a Will.
 In you Will you can list the people you want to raise your children if you can’t.
 You can also use a Will to create a Trust to manage their inheritance and name who will manage it.

 However, Wills don’t provide any lifetime protection.
 Wills only take affect after a person passes away.

 Create a Power of Attorney.
 Incapacity strikes without warning.
 Accidents, and emergency medical incidents often occur without warning and leave parents incapacitated or worse.
 You can also name somebody to temporarily take care of your children until you are better.

-Consider setting up a Revocable Living Trust.
+Consider setting up a Revocable Living Trust as a great step for estate planning with minor children.
 With a revocable living trust, you decide how the inheritance is handled, who manages it, and when your children can have their inheritance and under what conditions.
 And, none of the assets in the trust must go through Probate or have a Judge decide their fate.